 In the blink of an eye, they’re whisked away on a long sea voyage to … who knows where?
 Darrow and Denham are accompanied on their journey by salty seaman Captain Engelhorn and his lantern-jawed first mate, Jack Driscoll.
 Once our adventure seekers arrive on Skull Island, however, all hell breaks loose — quite literally.
 After unknowingly interrupting a native ceremony whereby a young girl undergoes elaborate preparation as the newly christened bride of “Kong,” Denham and his crew come face-to-face with the titular deity: an enormous anthropoid dubbed by Denham “The Eighth Wonder of the World.”

-Denham finds his way back to the village, while Driscoll follows Kong’s trail in order to rescue Ann.
+Denham finds his way back to the village, while Driscoll follows Kong’s trail in order to rescue Ann, the damsel in distress.
 With Kong distracted by the local fauna, Ann and Driscoll brusquely make their escape by plunging down into the river bed below Kong’s lair.
 They manage to flee for their lives into the thick underbrush, with the raging Kong in hot pursuit.

 After the giant beast has terrorized the village by munching and crunching the native population, he is knocked senseless by one of Denham’s gas bombs.
 But instead of coming to HIS senses, the publicity-minded producer can only see the biggest get-rich-quick scheme in the history of Broadway.
 He decides to ship Kong’s massage body back to Manhattan, where the monkey makes an unscheduled debut on the city’s streets — and atop its tallest building.